MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 1. In Workplace Analytics Azure Templates, select **Process Explorer**.
 2. Select **Add New Dataset** (top right).
 3. For **Select Dataset Type**, select either a .csv file to upload or a blob storage location, and then select **Next**.
-You can use a .csv file to upload meeting data or if you want to upload email and meeting data, use the blob storage option.
+You can use a .csv file to upload meeting data or if you want to analyze email and meeting data, use the blob storage option.

    ![Select a dataset type](./images/process-explorer.png)